chsasank/chsasank.github.io/_drafts/nvidia-arm-sale.md

 These advances are a result of hard work of some of the brightest minds of the world.
 Alan Turing, the patron saint for computers, wrote a [seminal paper](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence) on AI in 1950 even before transistors were invented and computers were a thing.
 Many preeminent computer scientists worked on AI as evidenced by [Turing Awards](https://en.wikipedia.org/wiki/Turing_Award) for them.
 More recently, two Canadian and a French researchers led the deep learning revolution which enabled all the above innovations.

-These advances in computer science were not gradual - [science doesn't work that way](https://www.lri.fr/~mbl/Stanford/CS477/papers/Kuhn-SSR-2ndEd.pdf).
-There were many years since 1950 when there was no significant progress.
+These advances in computer science were not gradual - [science doesn't work that way]((https://www.lri.fr/~mbl/Stanford/CS477/papers/Kuhn-SSR-2ndEd.pdf)).
+Science instead works in cycles of revolutions and setbacks - [hype cycle](https://en.wikipedia.org/wiki/Hype_cycle) is another term for this.
+There were many years since 1950 when there was no significant progress in AI.
 AI scientists call these times [AI Winters](https://en.wikipedia.org/wiki/AI_winter).

 <span class="marginnote">
     AI over years.
 [Source](https://towardsdatascience.com/history-of-the-first-ai-winter-6f8c2186f80b).